5jt/dyalog-cookbook/manuscript/03_structure.md

   It is therefore safer - and strongly recommended - to make sure that the setting is well-defined.
 We will come back to this later.

-W> If you see any namespaces `SALT_Data` ignore them.
+W> If you see any namespaces called `SALT_Data` ignore them.
 They are part of how SALT manages meta data for scripted objects.

 We have converted the saved workspace to a bunch of text files, and invented a DYAPP that assembles the workspace from the DYALOGs.
 But we have not saved a workspace; we will always assemble a workspace from scripts.